garrettgeesink/8-puzzle/README.md

 Eight puzzle solver for UCR CS205 class

 # How to run
-Clone this repository, then build and run main.cpp using a C++ compiler.
+Clone this repository,
+In a linux or windoows terminal, run ./main.exe

 Build and run using g++ compiler:
 - g++ main.cpp -o puzzle